The New Orleans Jazz Vipers: Our Band and the Music

 Learn more information about the music of The New Orleans Jazz Vipers.

-For over fifteen years The New Orleans Jazz Vipers have been an institution of Swing music on Frenchmen Street, the jazz mecca of New Orleans.
+For over seventeen years The New Orleans Jazz Vipers have been an institution of Swing music on Frenchmen Street, the jazz mecca of New Orleans.

 The Jazz Vipers have been regarded by many as pioneers of the “Frenchmen Street Swing Renaissance.”
 With infectious rhythm, spirited horns, and a diverse line-up of vocals, they are all that is swing and all that is New Orleans.